Seasonal Safety · 2–5 min talk

 Key Hazards

-• Reduced reaction time and poor decision-making from dehydration
+• Reduced alertness, reaction time, and decision-making

 2–3 Minute Talk Script